JiaruiFeng/GOFA/README.md

  The source code for paper GOFA: A  generative one-for-all model for joint graph language modeling.
 The code is still under clean.
 Feel free to open an issue in Github if you encounter any problem.

 ## Installation Guide.
 First, clone the code repository and move to the code file.
-Then, create corresponding environment.
+Then, create the python environment.
 We provide environment configuration:
 ```
 conda env create -f environment.yml
 ```

-Next, please download the checkpoint of ICAE from [here](https://huggingface.co/sggetao/icae/tree/main).
+Next, please download the pretrained checkpoint of ICAE from [here](https://huggingface.co/sggetao/icae/tree/main).
 Specifically, download and put the following files `llama-2-7b-chat-finetuned-icae_zeroweight_llama2.pt` and `mistral_7b_pretrained_icae.safetensors` into directory `./cache_data/model/`

-Finally, clone the dataset code from [TAGLAS](https://github.com/JiaruiFeng/TAGLAS) by running:
+Finally, clone the code of datasets we used from [TAGLAS](https://github.com/JiaruiFeng/TAGLAS) by running:
 ```
 git clone https://github.com/JiaruiFeng/TAGLAS.git
 ```
-If you want to reproduce the results of GOFA on fine-tuning tasks, you can download the pretrained checkpoint from [here](https://huggingface.co/WFRaain/GOFA/tree/main).
-We provide checkpoints for both Llama2 (`qamag03_best_ckpt.pth`) and Mistral (`mistral_qamag03_best_ckpt.pth`).

 ## Pre-training
 Pre-training require large computation resource and time.
 If you want to explore GOFA, we recommend you to download our pre-trained checkpoints and directly run downstream fine-tuning.
+You can download checkpoints from [here](https://huggingface.co/WFRaain/GOFA/tree/main).
+We provide checkpoints for both Llama2 (`qamag03_best_ckpt.pth`) and Mistral (`mistral_qamag03_best_ckpt.pth`).

-To reproduce pretraining result, please generate pretraining data using the following script.
+To run the pretraining by yourself, please first generate pretraining data using the following script.

 ```
 python pretrain_data_generation.py